 All applicants must:

-- Be admitted to the college as a high school graduate or GED equivalent
+- Be admitted to the college as a high school graduate or GED equivalent.

 - Earn a minimum grade of “B” in “Principles of Occupational Therapy” course within the last two years.